MultiBall - Sensor calibration

 What you need

-On the right-hand side, you will find either two or four of the following devices (the controllers), depending on the version of your system.
+On the right-hand side of your console, you will find either two or four of the following devices (the controllers), depending on the version of your system.

 Recalibration Process